zoubohao/CompleteBin/README.md

   -temp TEMP_FILE_PATH, --temp_file_path TEMP_FILE_PATH
                         The folder to store temporay files.
   -db DB_FILES_PATH, --db_files_path DB_FILES_PATH
                         The folder contains temporay files.
-You can ignore it if you set the 'DeeperBin_DB' environmental variable.
+You can ignore it if you set the 'CompleteBin_DB' environmental variable.
   --device DEVICE       The device for training.
-Default is cuda:0.
-We highly recommand to use GPU but not CPU.
-You can adjust 'batch_size' parameter to fit
+Default is cpu We highly recommand to use GPU but not CPU.
+You can adjust 'batch_size' parameter to fit your
-                        your GPU's memory.
+                        GPU's memory.
 We need 24GB GPU memory to run the default settings.
 You can use CPU if you set this parameter with 'cpu'.
   --n_views N_VIEWS     Number of views to generate for each contig during training.
 Defaults to 6.
   --min_contig_length MIN_CONTIG_LENGTH
                         The minimum length of contigs for binning.
-Defaults to 768.
+Defaults to 900.
   --batch_size BATCH_SIZE
                         The batch size.
 Defaults to 1024.
-  --epoch_base EPOCH_BASE
+  --base_epoch BASE_EPOCH
                         Number of basic training epoches.
-Defaults to 36.
+Defaults to 35.
   --num_workers NUM_WORKERS
                         Number of cpus for clustering contigs.
 Defaults to None.
-We would set 1 / 2 of total cpus if it is None.
+We would set 1 / 3 of total cpus if it is None.
+  --auto_min_length AUTO_MIN_LENGTH
+                        Auto determining the min length.
+  --step_num STEP_NUM   The whole binning procedure can be divided into 3 steps.
+The first step (step 1) is to process the training data.
+Focusing on using
+                        CPU.The second step (step 2) is training procedure.
+Focusing on using GPU.The third step (step 3) is clustering.
+Focusing on using
+                        CPU.This function would combine these 3 steps if this parameter is None.
+Defaults to None.
 ```

-**2. You can run DeeperBin through the **binning_with_all_steps** function in Python.**
+**2. You can run CompleteBin through the **binning_with_all_steps** function in Python.**

 ```
-from DeeperBin.Binning import binning_with_all_steps
+from Src.Binning_steps import binning_with_all_steps

 if __name__ == "__main__":
     contig_path = "contigs.fasta"